EmmaTheMartian/musi/readme.md

 >
 > *(toki pona)*

-musi is an artistic programming language for creating cohesive domain specific languages.
+musi is an artistic programming language for embedding into projects and creating cohesive domain specific languages.

 musi is pretty heavily inspired by lua, although still feels quite different from it.